osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 </TabItem>

 </Tabs>

+If you pull the navigation menu up, you will see possible reasons why your route cannot be completed.

 The screenshot shows a message when the map of the destination area is not downloaded.
 You can see, that OsmAnd tries to calculate the route when there are no maps for its middle section.
 To resolve that situation online checking may be needed.